-- Belmont Hills Golf & Country Club (Warwick Parish): California-based designer Algie M. Pulley, Jr., radically reconfigured this par-70, 5,501m (6,017-yd.) course in 2002.
+- Belmont Hills Golf & Country Club (Warwick Parish): California-based designer Algie M. Pulley, Jr., radically reconfigured this par-70, 5,501m (6,017-yd.) course somr years ago.
 Since its re-opening, amid justifiable brouhaha surrounding the most extensive golf course rebuilding in the history of Bermuda, there has been endless discussion about the peculiar features of this relatively short but quirkily challenging course.

-- Fairmont Southampton Golf Club (Southampton Parish): This is a par-54, 2,454m (2,684-yd.) course, with elevated tees, strategically placed bunkers, and an array of water hazards to challenge even the most experienced golfer.
+- Turtle Hill Golf Club (Southampton Parish): On the doorstep of the Fairmont Southampton where ocean views abound, this par-54, 2,684-yd. stunner is a true test of your short game with elevated tees, strategically placed bunkers and undulating fairways—chiefly the reason why it annually hosts the Grey Goose World Par Three Championship.
 One golfer said of this course, "You not only need to be a great player, but have a certain mountaineering agility as well."

 - Port Royal Golf Course (Southampton Parish): This public course ranks among the best on the island, public or private; in fact, it's one of the greatest public courses in the world.
 Jack Nicklaus apparently agrees -- he's fond of playing here.
 Robert Trent Jones, Sr., designed the original ocean-fronting course.
 One wrong hit from the club and your ball will go flying into the ocean below.